Cycling competitions include the following events:

-- Typically any para classification can integrate into an O-Cup Time Trial event.
+- Typically any para classification can integrate into an O-Cup or Provincial Time Trial event.

 - Team Ontario hosts a number of training camps, including warm-weather camps in the winter, and prepares athletes for competition at national championships and other international events.
 Please visit the Team Ontario section of the website CLICK HERE to view upcoming events.

 - A Handcycling-specific camp will take place in the Kitchener Waterloo area July 25-27th where athletes will gain higher level skills, participate in group rides and execute an electronically timed and sanctioned Time Trial and crit race.
-This camp will be hosted by www.handcycling.ca in partnership with the OCA.
+Visit www.handcycling.ca for more details, and to register now!